Job no: 530004

 • Must remain current with controls systems and electrical technologies, methods, and applications.

-Two years of journey-level experience planning, designing, installing, and maintaining building electric DDC and pneumatic control systems and the possession of one of the following Oregon Electrician's Licenses appropriate to the work to be performed:
+Two years of journey-level experience planning, designing, installing, and maintaining building pneumatic electronic, and electrical control and distribution systems and possession of one of the following Oregon Electrician's Licenses appropriate to the work to be performed:

 • General Supervising Electrician License

 • Perform duties in a way that advances and supports the mission of the department and university.

 • Work effectively in a diverse team environment and create effective relationships for problem solving and positive interactions.

 • Take initiative, looking for what needs to be done and doing it.

 • Maintain a respectful workplace and model a positive and proactive attitude.